Luke-zhang-04/JSONSS/README.md

 ```

 ## License notice ##
 Even though this program is <a href="https://github.com/Luke-zhang-04/JSONSS/blob/master/LICENSE">licensed</a> under the <a href="https://www.gnu.org/licenses/#GPL">GNU General Public License</a>, any output from this program is NOT under the terms of the license.
 Only the source code of this tool is licensed under GPL.
-As long as your production build is not dependent on this tool, the terms of this license do not apply.
+As long as your production build is not dependent on this tool, the terms of this license do not apply.<br/>
+To quote <a href="https://www.gnu.org/licenses/gpl-faq.en.html#WhatCaseIsOutputGPL">GNU.org</a>,
+>   The output of a program is not, in general, covered by the copyright on the code of the program.
+So the license of the code of the program does not apply to the output, whether you pipe it into a file, make a screenshot, screencast, or video.<br/><br/>
+>   The exception would be when the program displays a full screen of text and/or art that comes from the program.
+Then the copyright on that text and/or art covers the output.
+Programs that output audio, such as video games, would also fit into this exception.<br/><br/>
+>   If the art/music is under the GPL, then the GPL applies when you copy it no matter how you copy it.
+However, fair use may still apply.<br/><br/>
+>   Keep in mind that some programs, particularly video games, can have artwork/audio that is licensed separately from the underlying GPLed game.
+In such cases, the license on the artwork/audio would dictate the terms under which video/streaming may occur.